AbhiMisRaw/notes-app-drf/README.md

 # Notes App

-This API is built using Django Rest Framework and Postgres DB
+This API is built using Django, Django Rest Framework (DRF) and Postgres DB

 ## Features